rakaly/cli/README.md

 rakaly melt aq.eu4
 ```

 The above example will create a plaintext `aq_melted.eu4` file that one can open up and inspect in a text editor.
-Moreover, this melted save may be continued in EU4 as if it was a normal game (CK3 and Imperator Rome remain untested in this aspect).
+Moreover, this melted save may be continued in EU4 as if it was a normal game (the other games remain untested in this aspect).

-The melt command determines how to interpret the save file by looking at the extension (`.eu4`, `.rome`, or `.ck3`).
+The melt command determines how to interpret the save file by looking at the extension (`.eu4`, `.rome`, `.hoi4`, or `.ck3`).

 If outputting to stdout is more your style: